chharvey/counterpoint-proposals/issues/97-type-inference.md

 This issue opens the discussion, but not all features are slated for v0.5.0.
 Specifically, only variable declarations are slated for this release.
 Other features such as classes and functions are just brainstormed here.

 # Bottom-Up Type Inference
-If a variable/field is initialized to a primitive literal, template literal, typed lambda, or constructor call (including “IICEs”: immediately-invoked class expressions), then the type annotation may be omitted and the symbol’s type is inferred by the compiler.
+If a variable/field is initialized to a primitive literal, template literal, typed function expression, or constructor call (including “IICEs”: immediately-invoked class expressions), then the type annotation may be omitted and the symbol’s type is inferred by the compiler.
 This also applies to optional function parameters with explicit default values.

 For fixed variables and constant fields, the inferred type is the narrowest type of the initializer.
-A primitive literal implies a unit type, a template literal implies the `str` type, a typed lambda implies its type, and a constructor call implies the corresponding interface of the constructor’s class (mutable if not a data class).
+A primitive literal implies a unit type, a template literal implies the `str` type, a typed function expression implies its type, and a constructor call implies the corresponding interface of the constructor’s class (mutable if not a data class).
 ```cpl
 let untyped_var = null;                 %: null
 let untyped_var = false;                %: false